-Then after finishing the conversion, it is easy to create a partition in Windows XP/7/8/10.
+Then after finishing the conversion, it is easy to create a partition in Windows XP.

 Solution 2: Set Partition as Logical

-When there are three primary partitions, one logical partition and some unallocated space in the hard drive, just as the second example explains, you can also use MiniTool Partition Wizard to create a new partition easily.
+When there are three primary partitions, one logical partition and an unallocated space in the hard drive, you can also use MiniTool Partition Wizard to create a new partition easily.
 And this freeware makes up for the deficiency of Disk Management.